fbpx

 Why Do Insurers Bundle Policies?

-Bundling is an easy way to encourage people to combine all of their policies with one company, meaning the insurer will receive premiums from you for multiple “lines” of insurance.
+Bundling is when you get all your insurance policies from one company.
+This means the company gets money from you for different types of insurance.
 It also saves time and is more efficient for both you and the insurance company.

 Bundling can also save you time if you need to make a claim.
 If a storm causes a tree to hit your garage and both the garage and your vehicle in it are damaged, you have two claims: